yuninxia/HPCToolkit/doc/src/users/hpcviewer/hpcviewer.md

 ---
 ![](hpcviewer-thread-table.png)

-Example of a Thread View which display thread-level metrics of a set of threads.
+Figure 10.9: Example of a Thread View which display thread-level metrics of a set of threads.
 The first column is a CCT equivalent to the CCT in the Top-down View, the second and third columns represent the metrics of the selected threads (in this case they are the sum of metrics from threads 0.1, to 7.1)
 ```

 `hpcviewer` also provides a feature to view the metrics of a certain threads (or processes) named Thread View.